RCOSDP/RDM-cli/README.md

 osf_api_url = http://localhost:8000/v2/
 ```

+#### Required scopes of the token:
+From all publicly documented scopes, please select:
+- `osf.full_write` : View and edit all information associated with this account, including for private projects.

 ### Install as package
 Change directory to the root of the project directory and run:
 ```cmd